argonne-lcf/inference-endpoints/README.md

 * Sophia  - https://data-portal-dev.cels.anl.gov/resource_server/sophia
 * Polaris - https://data-portal-dev.cels.anl.gov/resource_server/polaris

+**Note:** Endpoints are restricted by Globus groups and policy.
+Contact [Benoit Cote](bcote@anl.gov) or [Aditya Tanikanti](atanikanti@anl.gov) with your Globus ID to be added to the Globus group.
-**Note:** You need to be on Argonne's network to access these endpoints.
+You need to be on Argonne's network to access these endpoints.
 You can run this from systems within the Argonne networks, or you will need a VPN, Dash, ssh tunnels if working remotely.

 - [Supported Frameworks](#supported-frameworks)
 - [API Endpoints](#api-endpoints)